 Turbidity of Quabbin Reservoir water is monitored continuously using on-line analyzers at the Ware Disinfection Facility (WDF) before chlorination.
 Turbidity of Wachusett Reservoir is monitored continuously at the Carroll Water Treatment Plant (CWTP) before ozonation.
-The Massachusetts Department of Environmental Protection (DEP) standard for source water turbidity for unfiltered water supply systems is a maximum of 1.0 NTU; EPA's standard is a maximum of 5.0 NTU.
-Maximum turbidity results at both Quabbin and Wachusett were within DEP standards for the month.
+Maximum turbidity results at Quabbin and Wachusett were within standards for the month.